Wootric/slate/source/includes/_custom_fields.md

     pricing_plan:'Enterprise', // TODO: The current user's pricing plan.
     total_purchase_amount: 12, // Integer representing the user's total purchases with the key suffixed with "_amount"
     last_order_date: 1350466020 // Integer representing the date (Unix timestamp format) of the user's last order with the key suffixed with "_date"
-  }
+    items_array: 'item1, item2'// List of values representing the possible items with the key suffixed with "_array" }
 };
 </script>